vanstee/vanstee.github.com/resume.md

 # Focus

-I've been writing software for over 10 years.
-Most of that time has been spent building web applications, working with distributed systems, and thinking about product direction.
+I've been writing software for over 12 years.
+Most of that time has been spent building web applications, working with distributed systems, managing infrastructure, and thinking about product direction.
 But, in general, I love solving hard and unique problems, learning about how everything works throughout the entire stack, and, even more so, seeing how systems fail.

-Aside from the things I've focused on at work, I also have my programming hobby interests.
-I've always loved reading about distributed computing, things like Raft, MapReduce, WebRTC, Erlang/Elixir, and CRDTs.
-And I really enjoy building software for developers, not only because it's nice to build a product when you're one of the users, but it typically involves more interesting low-level problems to deal with.

-The sweet spot between my interests and experience would be working on the backend of a product or supporting infrastructure, with the resources to research and solve complex problems, on a team of happy developers with an engineering culture that promotes high-quality, maintainable code.
+The sweet spot between my interests and experience would be working on the backend or infrastructure side of a product as part of a team of happy developers with an engineering culture that promotes high-quality, maintainable code.
+Better yet, providing product direction and system design for technical, developer-focused products would be an ideal fit.

 {:.border .gray .my3}
 * * *

 # Work History

+## [Salesforce](https://salesforce.com) &mdash; Lead Software Engineer

+Spring 2017 - Today

+Designed and built internal tools to build and deploy code, manage infrastructure, automate manual workflows and increase developer productivity.
+Lead a team of developers, planned future projects, set priorities, interviewed and hired team members and continuously pushed to improve all of our tooling and process along the way, not only to help our team but for the entire organization and other teams across Salesforce.

+### Projects

+* Built and supported Terraserver, a Terraform as a Service product, to allow anyone with access the ability to make approved changes to infrastructure;
+  written in Golang as a GRPC server, with a CLI client
+* Helped plan and implement a migration from our existing data centers to AWS (~2000 servers), by defining all of our resources in modularaized Terraform code and helping to move towards a cloud-native architecture
+* Reworked and migrated our entire build system (~100 application pipelines) to Buildkite with docker, docker-compose, buildkit, and a custom Golang cli for common actions
+* Managed the path to production for over 150 developers (Build Service, Deploy Service, Compliance Service, Artifactory, GitHub Enterprise, Chatbots, and a whole slew of other tools)
+* Migrated all of our internal applications to Heroku's Container Runtime and helped integrate building and deploying containers from our deployment system

 ## [Operable](https://operable.io) &mdash; Senior Software Developer

-Spring 2015 - Today
+Spring 2015 - Spring 2017

 Developed a chatbot built for enterprise companies and real world devops workflows.
 Worked with users to define new features, build integrations,